Black communities have been plagued by injustice

 Creating transparency and eliminating bias

-Today’s financial sector has a major problem: the availability of financial instituions’ data.
+Today’s financial sector has a major problem, says experts from Woo casino Canada: the availability of financial instituions’ data.
 While there’s a lack of reporting on what large banks do with your money, there’s a wealth of information on how Black-owned financial institutions reinvest in their communities.
 By providing data around where financial institutions put their dollars, we can work towards a key piece of our mission: to eliminate negative biases around Black-owned financial institutions, and hold our financial systems accountable by measuring their social impact.

 Join the movement